vzelen/rviews/README.md

 View:      |   A*   |    B*   |    C*  |
            +--------x---------x--------+
 ```
-rviews (reference views) is a header-only C++17 library which allows to view an STL container via another STL container with lvalue semantics.
-E.g. you could view a list as it would be a vector, or even as it would be a map,or even both.
+rviews (reference views) is a header-only C++17 library that allows viewing an STL container via another STL container with lvalue semantics.
+E.g. you could view a list as it would be a vector, or even as it would be a map, or even both.

 ```c++
 std::list<char> data{'a', 'b', 'c'};